gormanstock/gormanstock/README.md

 - 👋 Hi, I’m @gormanstock
 - 👀 I’m interested in coding/data analysis
-- 🌱 I’m currently learning Python3 trying to reacclimate myself to coding it's been a minute since my Computer Science minor
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me gormanstock@gmail.com